spatialthoughts/qgis-tutorials/source/docs/3/isometric_buildings.rst

     .. image:: /static/3/isometric_buildings/images/5.png
       :align: center

 6. Un-check the :guilabel:`Shade walls based on aspect` and :guilabel:`Shadow`.
-We will be appling our own colors.
+We will be applying our own colors.
 Click on the dropdown for selecting the renderer.

     .. image:: /static/3/isometric_buildings/images/6.png
       :align: center